2016 Application. Download here.

 - Writer receives a 15 percent discount in the park's bookstore.

-- Residents receive lodging, utilities, and a two stipends.
+- Residents receive lodging, utilities, and two stipends.
 They are responsible for their own transportation and meals.

 Writer-in-Residence Mission and Goals